MariaLuisaLeite/hello-world/README.md

 # hello-world
-Este é um ficheiro
+This is a file
-* add - selecção de alterações a registar
+* add - selects the changes to register
 * commit - blablabla
 * push - blablabla